jaseblenner/wwwjaseblennercom/README.md

 ## Intention

-This repo is used as an example/guide when facilitating educational workshops.
+This repo is used as an example/guide when facilitating internal workshops relating to Source Control, Infrastructure as Code, Cloud, Serverless etc.

 This repo is intended to showcase a simple example of how app and serverless infrastructure codebases can be housed together and managed from a single repository.